Clark High student charged after bringing handgun to school: police

 The juvenile student was charged with unlawful possession of a weapon, a second-degree crime, and unlawful possession of a firearm in an educational institution, a third-degree crime, authorities said.

-Police said there were no indications of threats or harm to the school, students or personnel during the incident, and the school is considered safe and secure.
+Police said there were no indications of threats or harm to the school, students or personnel during the incident, and the school was considered safe and secure.

 Students were to be transferred to the municipal building at 430 Westfield Ave., across the street from the high school.
 Parents were asked not to come to the school but would be notified when they were permitted to pick up students.